bttf/pietros-image-gallery/README.md

 ## Steps
 1. 'npm install && bower install'
-2. Run 'npm start' to start the server, 'grunt' if you want to start and enable asset pipeline (development)
+2. Run 'npm start' to start the server, 'grunt' if you want to start and enable asset pipeline (development).
 3. Access http://localhost:3000 in your browser.